DipanjanKhan/Search-Youtube-Videos/README.md

 - Search Videos: Users can search for YouTube videos by entering the name of the channel.
 - View Latest Videos: The application displays the latest videos from the searched channel.
 - Search History: Recent searches made by users are recorded and displayed on the homepage.
-User can also search for YouTube videos from search history.
+User can also search for YouTube videos from the search history.
 - Delete Search History: Users can delete specific search history entries if desired.